 |Site database .ldf file||25 GB for every 25,000 clients||25 GB||50 GB||100 GB||150 GB||100 GB|

 |Temp database files (.mdf and .ldf)||As needed||As needed||As needed||As needed||As needed||As needed|

-1 The disk space guidance doesn't include the space required for content that is located in the content library on the site server or distribution points.
-For information about planning for the content library, see The content library.
+For content on distribution points, it depends upon your deployments.
+This guidance doesn't include the disk space required for the content library on the site server or distribution points.
+For more information, see The content library.